alvin677/missing/README.md

 # missing
-A package manager for Windows, written in Rust.
+A (terminal) package manager for Windows, written in Rust.
 Useful when tools are *missing*.

 **Usage**<br/>
 First off, add the executable to **PATH**: